RuiyangJu/Fracture_Detection_Improved_YOLOv8/README.md

 ```
   gdown https://github.com/RuiyangJu/YOLOv8_CBAM_Fracture_Detection/releases/download/Example_Model/example_model.onnx
 ```

+* Before you run the webapp, you should put the `example_model.onnx` to the `webapp` floder.
-* You can use our app on your local PC by running it in the following step:
+* And then you can use this app on your local PC by running it in the following step:
 ```
   streamlit run application.py
 ```